From the ancient and beautiful Italian island of Sicily

 - Alfonso Calabrese, aged 22, who landed in America from Mercogliano, in 1904

-- Alberica Calabrese, aged 4, who emigrated to the United States from Volturara, Avellino, in 1909
+- Alberica Calabrese, aged 4, who immigrated to the United States from Volturara, Avellino, in 1909

-- Alessio Calabrese, aged 24, who emigrated to the United States from Benevento, Vitulano, in 1909
+- Alessio Calabrese, aged 24, who immigrated to the United States from Benevento, Vitulano, in 1909

 - Adolfo Calabrese, aged 45, who landed in America from Sorino, Italy, in 1910

 - Alessandro Calabrese, aged 46, who landed in America from Volturara, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Calabrese (post 1700)